Proportional Fairness in Obnoxious Facility Location: Randomized Mechanisms

 From Proposition~\ref{prop:detnofair}, we know that in the deterministic setting, strategyproofness is incompatible with our proportional fairness axioms.
 In the randomized setting, the space of mechanisms is much larger and hence we are able to overcome this impossibility.

 We first consider \textbf{Mechanism 2} from \citep{CYZ13}.
 Denoting the numbers of agents located in $[0,1/2]$ and $(1/2,1]$ by $n_1$ and $n_2$ respectively, \textbf{Mechanism 2} places the facility at $0$ with probability $\alpha$ and at $1$ with probability $(1-\alpha)$, where $\alpha=\frac{2n_1n_2+n^2_2}{n_1^2+n_2^2+4n_1n_2}$.
-This mechanism is known to be group strategy-proof (in expectation) and $\frac{3}{2}-$approximates the utilitarian welfare.
-As we will show, this mechanism satisfies 2-UFS (and therefore also 2-IFS).
+This mechanism is known to be group strategyproof (in expectation) and $\frac{3}{2}-$approximates the utilitarian welfare.
+We show that this mechanism satisfies 2-UFS (and therefore also 2-IFS).

 \begin{theorem} \textbf{Mechanism 2} satisfies 2-UFS in expectation. \end{theorem}